Frequency-Competitive Query Strategies to Maintain Low Congestion Potential Among Moving Entities: Continuous Query Optimization: Stationary Entities

-Appendix~\ref{ex:stationaryPlyFreqX} describes a collection of stationary entities showing that, for any $\beta \ge 0$, ply at most $x$ can be maintained with query granularity one, yet any scheme that guarantees uncertainty degree at most $(1 + \beta)x$ must use at least $(1 + \beta)x + 1$ queries over any time interval of length $4(1 + \beta x)$.

-Thus the worst-case competitiveness of the ${\rm FWRR}[(1 + \beta)x]$ query scheme is asymptotically optimal not only for maintaining low uncertainty \emph{degree}, it is also optimal among all strategies that maintain low uncertainty \emph{ply} by maintaining low uncertainty degree.
+Appendix~\ref{ex:stationaryPlyFreqX} describes a collection of stationary entities showing that, for any $\Delta$, $0 \le \Delta \le x$, ply at most $x$ can be maintained with query granularity one, yet any scheme that guarantees uncertainty degree at most $x\!+\!\Delta$ must use at least $x\!+\!\Delta + 1$ queries over any time interval of length $4(1\!+\!\Delta)$.
+Thus the worst-case competitiveness of the ${\rm FWRR}[x\!+\!\Delta]$ query scheme is asymptotically optimal not only for maintaining low uncertainty \emph{degree}, it is also optimal among all strategies that maintain low uncertainty \emph{ply} by maintaining low uncertainty degree.